oscbyspro/Ultimathnum/README.md

 Types that let you perform bitwise logic, such as AND, OR, XOR, and NOT, conform to BitOperable.
 It powers logic gates in generic code, and all binary integer types conform to it.
 Arbitrary unsigned integers also perform these operations losslessly thanks to the notion of infinite binary integers.
+Bit and Sign are other types that conform to BitOperable.

 ```swift
 static prefix func ~(instance: consuming Self) -> Self